 Health officials and treatment providers across the nation have been reporting an increase in drug overdoses and suicides during the COVID-19 pandemic.
 The Arizona Department of Health Services observed increased deaths due to suicide and drug overdose during the pandemic.
 Nationally, the Overdose Detection Mapping Application Program reported a 17.59% increase in drug overdoses from March 19th to May 19th.
 Health officials in other states like Illinois and Washington reported similar problems.
 During all of this, most rehabilitation programs have had to adapt practices to prevent the spread of COVID-19.

 Drug addiction and overdose are one aspect of the problem, but treatment providers have also been seeing an uptick in suicide deaths due to the pandemic.
 According to the Centers for Disease Control Morbidity and Mortality Weekly Report, approximately 25% of young Americans aged 18-24 seriously consider killing themselves.
 The American Association of Suicidology, the Crisis Residential Association, and the National Association of Crisis Organization Directors published impact surveys about the COVID-19 pandemic.
 Crisis providers across the nation said there had been an increase in substance use issues, an increase in relapses of substance use issues, and an increase in the severity of mental health symptoms.
 Approximately 37% of suicide hotline providers reported being overwhelmed, while 44% reported being overwhelmed by clinical intensity.

 The pandemic has significantly impacted the treatment industry, and it is difficult to know how it will recover.
-However, rehabilitation programs continue to remain open and provide essential services.
+However, rehabilitation programs in states like Florida continue to remain open and provide essential services.
 Addiction and overdose continue to be problematic across the nation, and the increase in substance use appears to be a societal symptom of the pandemic.

 The Overdose Epidemic and COVID-19 Pandemic